jichang/unionpdf/README.md

 ### PDF Engine

 PDF engine is used for parsing and rendering PDF file.
 Right now, there's Pdfium-based engine which is not completed yet.
+Currently, it supports

+1. Bookmarks
+2. Thumbnails
+3. Render pages
+4. Get link annotations

 Welcome to contribute to it.

 ### PDF Page Layer